-Story's admonition that it might be "difficult, and perhaps impracticable...to recall the practice" of removal-byappointment rings even more true today than it must have in 1833.219 But, I have argued elsewhere that it should be possible for Congress to make appointment of a successor the means of presidential removal, in spite of the tension between such a proposal and Myers, given the long constitutional custom supporting this approach.220 This proposal does not contradict Myers, because it allows the President to remove executive officers of the government whether Congress approves it or not.
+Story's admonition that it might be "difficult, and perhaps impracticable...to recall the practice" of removal-byappointment rings even more true today than it must have in 1833.218 But, I have argued elsewhere that it should be possible for Congress to make appointment of a successor the means of presidential removal, in spite of the tension between such a proposal and Myers, given the long constitutional custom supporting this approach.219 This proposal does not contradict Myers, because it allows the President to remove executive officers of the government whether Congress approves it or not.
 It simply changes the procedural mechanism.
-Congress might, however, enhance such a proposal's chance of surviving judicial review by an activist Court by making presidential nomination of a qualified successor the removal trigger, rather than Senate approval.221 That would make prevent the Senate from controlling removal indirectly by abusing its advice and consent function to reject competent and law-abiding nominees.
+Congress might, however, enhance such a proposal's chance of surviving judicial review by an activist Court by making presidential nomination of a qualified successor the removal trigger, rather than Senate approval.220 That would make prevent the Senate from controlling removal indirectly by abusing its advice and consent function to reject competent and law-abiding nominees.

 Lessons from this analysis of Joseph Story's views will help defenders of democracy and the Court cope with President Trump's plans to establish an autocracy if he becomes President.
-Specifically, he plans to consolidate presidential control over the civil service and the independent agencies.
-Elected autocrats destroy democracy by firing civil servants faithful to the rule of law and gaining control of independent agencies, especially electoral commissions (like the FEC) and media authorities (like the FCC).
-Doing this allows them to tilt the electoral playing field in their favor, wipe out critical media outlets, and use the law resolution by the Executive and Legislative Branches of the Government.").
+Specifically, he plans to consolidate presidential control over the civil service and the independent agencies.221 Elected autocrats destroy democracy by firing civil servants faithful to the rule of law and gaining control of independent agencies, especially electoral commissions (like the FEC) and media authorities (like the FCC).222 Doing this allows them to tilt the electoral playing field in their favor, wipe out critical media outlets, and use the law more generally as an instrument to consolidate personal power.
+This effort will likely come to the Court in the form of cases about the constitutionality of the laws governing independent agencies and the civil service.
+Seila Law undermined prior decisions upholding the constitutionality of independent agencies and its logic makes attacks on the civil service possible (in spite of